• Skip to main content

 8. Elephants Help Paleontologists Understand Extinct Animals

 The oldest recorded elephant is Ling Wang, an Asian elephant, who died in 2003 at the ripe old age of 86.
-They lived for centuries and extinct as world changes.
-This helps may paleontologists to study about the ancestors of elephants that are no long into existence.
-The fossils found during research helps them to understand their existence and their reasons of extinction.
+They lived for centuries and extinct as the world changed.

 9. Elephants Love To Make Music

 Elephants are arguably some of the most incredible mammals that walk the earth.
 We already know they are artistic.
 They create paintings with their trunks and play harmonicas and drums!
-They are fantastic at maintaining the rhythm as well.
-This helps scientists to understand the brain mapping o elephants.

 10. Elephants Were Transporters (Once!)

-11. Elephants Helps Fight Climate Change
+11. Elephants Help Fight Climate Change

 12. Elephants are Ecosystems Engineers

-13. Elephants Are Source Of Entertainment
+13. Elephants Are A Source Of Entertainment

 14. Elephants Were Part Of Armies